-Figure 3-29: Example Timing Diagram for the Receive Message Interface
+Figure 3-29: Receive Message Interface

 The Integrated Block inserts a gap of at least one clock cycle between successive pulses on the cfg_msg_received output.
 There is no mechanism for the user to apply backpressure on the message indications delivered through the receive message interface.
 When using this interface, the client logic must always be ready to receive message indications.